bluesky/ophyd/doc/source/status.rst

 Partial Progress Updates
 ------------------------

-Status objects provide an additional method named ``watch``, as in :meth:`~ophyd.status.MoveStatus.watch`, which can be used to receive incremental progress updates suitable for building progress bars.
-The method accepts a callback which must accept the following parameters as optional keyword arguments:
+Some Status objects provide an additional method named ``watch``, as in :meth:`~ophyd.status.MoveStatus.watch`, which can be used to subscribe to *incremental* progress updates suitable for building progress bars.
+See :doc:`bluesky:progress-bar` for one application of this feature.

+The ``watch`` method accepts a callback which must accept the following parameters as optional keyword arguments:

 * ``name``
 * ``current``